sigmastar00/soul-pyre/README.md

 Soul Pyre is a survival-friendly datapack that adds a new buildable structure, the soul pyre.
 Active soul pyres prevent natural hostile mob spawns in a 64 block radius around them, letting you build without having to worry about lighting!

+# Compatibility

-It doesn't require any resource pack, and is available for Minecraft versions 1.16.5 and greater.
+This datapack doesn't require any resource pack, and is available for Minecraft versions 1.16.5 and greater.
+Since this datapack is compatible with Minecraft 1.16.5, if you are using a newer version of Minecraft you may see a warning that the pack is for an old version.
+However, this pack has been tested on versions up to 1.20.1 without issues, so it should work despite the warning.

 # Building